cst8209/mad-libs-app/README.md

-# mad-libs-app
+# Mad Libs

-This repository contains the starter files for the Mad Libs project.
+## Objective
+Use what you have learned about form and event handling to create a Mad Libs web application.